 Meals and entertainment are included in your cruise fare.
 You will need spending money for drinks (15% bar service charge is levied on all bar and on all restaurant bills); Duty Free Shopping, Photos, Gambling – including Bingo; Laundry, Beauty Salon and any optional shore excursions you would like to book.
 All prices onboard are in Euros on Cruises Southbound from Europe to S.A. and in US Dollars on all cruises in and around S.A. and from S.A. back to Europe.

+The cruise card eliminates the need to carry cash onboard, giving you “swipeand-sign” access to all onboard products and services.
 You are required to activate your cruise card/s (only 1 member per family need do this) once you have embarked the ship.
 This then opens up your onboard account and your cruise card can be used for onboard purchases.
 For all onboard purchases you will present your cruise card and sign for these purchases which will then be added to your onboard bill to be settled in full on the night prior to arrival back in the port at the end of your cruise.
-You may use the paper print outs of your cruise tickets to make purchases before accessing your cabin and obtaining your cruise card.
-It is important to note that it is required that you activate your cruise card before anything can be purchased onboard.
+It is important to note that it is required that you activate your cruise card before 11pm on the night of embarkation.
+Limited purchases will be permitted until to enable you enough time to activate your cruise card.

 No. The cruise cards are only used to charge expenses and purchases to your onboard bill, and have no value besides for purchases and expenses onboard the ship.
 For these destinations you would require credit cards/ cash / travellers cheques etc as you would normally when travelling.